dcarrsf/osmf-media-player/README.md

 The OSMF Media Player template is a Flash project comprised of a FLA file, an ActionScript code package, and a SWC library containing the Open Source Media Framework code.
 If desired, you can open the project in Adobe Flash Builder; however, Flash Builder and Flex Framework are not required to work with the files.

-This project was originally developed to support my video template articles on the Adobe Deverloper Connection.
+This project was developed to support my video template articles on the Adobe Deverloper Connection.
 The original project is still available on the ADC at the links below.
-I'm posting them here as well so you can review and use the code.

 **How to use the player:**